 Ambassador Gabriela Shalev, Israel's first woman ambassador to the United Nations

-The American Friends of the Rabin Medical Center (AFRMC) held its annual Luncheon on Wednesday, April 29, 2015 at the Russian Tea Room in Manhattan to benefit Acute Myeloid Leukemia (AML) research.
+The American Friends of Rabin Medical Center held their fourth annual Women's Luncheon Thursday, April 22 at the Jewish Museum in Manhattan.